BART-based inference for Poisson processes: The Inference Algorithm

-\paragraph*{Hyperparameters of the stochastic ensemble of regression trees.} The GW stochastic process that generates our tree ensemble has several hyperparameters.
-First, we fix the parameters of the node splitting probability~\eqref{eq:splitting} to $\gamma=0.98$ and $\delta=2$.
-Second, each of the $d$ dimensions has to be assigned a grid of split values, from which the subregions of the partition are randomly chosen, yet always respecting the consistency of the ancestors in the tree.
+\paragraph*{Hyperparameters of the stochastic ensemble of regression trees} The GW stochastic process that generates our tree ensemble has several hyperparameters.
+The parameters $(\gamma,\delta)$ control the shape of trees.
+The parameter $\gamma>0$ controls the probability that the root of a tree will split into two offspring, while the parameter $\delta>0$ penalizes against deep trees.
+As noted in \citep{chipman2010bart}, for a sum-of-trees model, we want to keep the depth of the tree small whilst ensuring non-trivial trees, hence, in our simulation study we fix $\gamma=0.98$ and $\delta=2$.
+Second, each of the $d$ dimensions has to be assigned a grid of split values, from which the subregions of the partition are randomly chosen, yet always respecting the consistency of the ancestors in the tree (that is respecting the splitting rules higher in the tree).
 Here, we use a simple uniform grid for each of the $d$-dimensions~\citep{pratola2016efficient}: we normalize each dimension of the space from (0,1) and discretize each dimension into $N_d$ segments. ($N_d=100$ works well in practice and is used throughout our examples.)
 More sophisticated, data-informed grids are also possible, although using, e.g., the sample points as split values does not improve noticeably the performance in our examples.
-Finally, the number of trees $m$ also needs to be fixed.
-In our examples below, we have checked the performance of our algorithm with varying number of trees $m=2-50$.
-We find that good performance can be achieved with a moderate number of trees, $m=4-10$ depending on the particular example.
+Finally, the number of trees $m$ also needs to be fixed as in \citet{chipman2010bart}.
+In our examples below, we have checked the performance of our algorithm with varying number of trees $m$ between 2 and 50.
+We find that good performance can be achieved with a moderate number of trees, $m$, between 3 and 10 depending on the particular example.